CVE-2025-1940

 CVE-2025-1940 is a high-severity Improper Restriction of Rendered UI Layers or Frames (CWE-1021) vulnerability in Mozilla Firefox.
 Its CVSS base score is 7.1 (High).

-Operationally, exploitation aligns with the MITRE ATT&CK technique User Execution (T1204); ranked in the top 49.1% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Drive-by Compromise (T1189); ranked at the 15th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 A select option could partially obscure the confirmation prompt shown before launching external apps.
 This could be used to trick a user in to launching an external app unexpectedly. *This issue only affects Android versions of Firefox.*.
 This vulnerability was…